11 tips for finding European buyers on the European fresh fruit and vegetables market

 Search for security and experience

-Companies that typically deal with wide assortments and extensive services to large retail buyers are, for example, Wealmoor (the United Kingdom), Greenyard Fresh France (France) and Nature’s Pride (the Netherlands).
+Companies that deal with wide assortments and extensive services to large retail buyers are, for example, Wealmoor (the United Kingdom), Greenyard Fresh France (France) and Nature’s Pride (the Netherlands).
 Importers that are more specialised include SpecialFruit and BUD Holland in exotics, and OTC Organics and Eosta in organic and Fairtrade fresh products.

 Create contact moments and show supplier excellence

-Buyers may initially be reluctant to work with new suppliers, so know your strengths as a company and present these strengths well.
+Buyers may initially be reluctant to work with new suppliers, so be aware of your strengths as a company and present these strengths well.
 Buyers of fresh fruit and vegetables depend on good suppliers.
 Once these buyers have established their supply chains, it will take time before they take on new suppliers.
-The main thing you can do as an exporter, is to be persistent and plan periodic contact moments with potential buyers.
-Inform them about your crop and show excellence in product handling and compliance.
-Sometimes you can use your seasonal window to find opportunities in potential supply gaps.

 Tips: